 Students may choose from a variety of concentrations that best fit their career goals.
 Popular business disciplines includes finance, marketing, and entrepreneurship.
 You may choose from a number of joint concentrations offered in partnership with RIT's other colleges.
-Among the options available are supply chain management and engineering management with the Kate Gleason College of Engineering, or health systems administration with the College of Health Sciences and Technology.
-Students may also create a custom concentration using any graduate course offered at RIT (subject to prerequisites and program director review and approval).
+Students may also create a custom concentration using any graduate courses offered at RIT (subject to prerequisites and program director review and approval).